Central Michigan University Athletics

 Parking

 All parking lots open four hours prior to kickoff and remain open until kickoff.
 Tailgate lots will shut down at kickoff.
 Chippewa Club members and season ticket holders can save money by purchasing a season pass.
-Contact Ticket Central at (989) 774-3045.
-Parking purchased on game day is $20 and can only be purchased with cash at the entrance of designated lots.
+Contact Ticket Central at (989) 774-3045 or visit the 2025 Ticket Central Page for more information.

 Pets